-One of two art history survey courses, this course explores the development of Western art from prehistory to the 14th century.
-The class is structured chronologically and is designed to encourage a critical understanding of the meaning and function of selected art objects, architecture, and design artifacts within their original historical contexts.
+This course explores the development of Western art from the Renaissance to the present.
+Structured chronologically, the class is designed to encourage a critical understanding of the meaning and function of selected art objects, architecture, and design artifacts within their original historical contexts.
 Emphasis is placed on a visual and verbal examination and analysis, as well as discussion of societal and historical contexts of all the major stylistic and thematic trends in Western artistic tradition.
 Slide presentations and case studies of individual museum objects are incorporated in the survey.